o2r-project/erc-spec/docs/spec/index.md

 The ERC base directory MUST be the BagIt payload directory `data/`.
 The path to the ERC configuration file subsequently MUST be `<path-to-bag>/data/erc.yml`.

-The bag metadata file `bag-info.txt` MUST contain a metadata element of the label `ERC-Version` and the version of the ERC payload as value.
+The bag metadata file `bagit.txt` MUST contain the case-sensitive label `Is-Executable-Research-Compendium` with the case-insensitive value `true` to mark the bag as the outer container of an ERC.

+Implementations SHOULD use this field to identify an ERC.

 ```txt
 Payload-Oxum: 2172457623.43